 1. Know Which Period Your Cash Forecast Is for

-The forecast period plays a significant role in the eventual outcome of your cash allocations.
+The period of time for your forecast plays a significant role in the eventual outcome of your cash allocations.
 Determine whether the forecast is short-term for daily cash flow planning or long-term for funding or investment rounds.

 Popular cash flow periods include:

-- Weekly, 30-day, or 60-day: Short-term cash flows are usually for internal use to determine the possible cash forecast with as few variables as possible.
+• Weekly, 30-day, or 60-day: Short-term forecasts are usually for internal use to determine the possible cash forecast with as few variables as possible.

 2. Streamline Your Forecasting Through Automation